LambdaSchool/ios-sprint-challenge-pokedex/Sprint 3 Challenge - Week 4/Sprint 3 Challenge - Week 4/MVP Checklist.md

 - Have the view change when the user taps to save a search result (pokemon).
 - Have the title change to the name of the current pokemon being viewed.
 - Resize the pokemon sprites as needed.
+- Make search smarter
+- Improve the saved pokemon list (there are at least two things you can do)

 ## Stretch